libsigcplusplus/libsigcplusplus/MSVC_NMake/MSVC-Builds.md

   *  `STATIC`: Optional.
 Set if building libsigc++ as a static library.
 Note that for building items that use this static build, `/DLIBSIGCXX_STATIC` must be passed into the compiler flags.

+## Building using Meson or CMake

+Please also see the items in `$(srcroot)/README.md` for further info.

+For Meson builds, if building with `maintainer-mode` (such as explicitly requested or building from a GIT checkout), you will need to also install Doxygen, LLVM (likely needed by Doxygen) and GraphViz unless you pass in `-Dbuild-documentation=false` in your Meson configure command line.
+You will still need to have `mm-common` installed with its `bin` directory in your `%PATH%`, in addition to the PERL interpreter and `m4` executable as noted in the [NMake builds](#Building-with-NMake) section.

+If building without enabling `maintainer-mode` from a release tarball, it is sufficient to build with Visual Studio 2017 or later, just as in the NMake builds.